LisbonLisboaPortugal.com

 https://www.ana.pt/en/lis/services-shopping/essential-services/vat-refund

-Airport lounges: There are three airport lounges in terminal 1 and none in terminal 2.
+Airport lounges: There are three airport lounges in Terminal 1 and none in Terminal 2.
 The three options are ABC Airport Business Centre (before security), ANA Lounge and Blue Lounge (both after security).
-The entry for them is €30 and the ANA Lounge has shower facilities for €35.
+The entry for them is €30, and the ANA Lounge (€35) has shower facilities.

-Flight transfers from terminal 1 to 2
+Flight transfers from Terminal 1 to 2

-To transfer from Terminal 1 to Terminal 2 you must; pass through immigration, collect luggage, pass through customs, ride the bus from T1 to T2, check luggage in, pass through security and then immigration.
-This can be a very long and slow process, so always allow plenty of time for flight connections.
-If you miss your flight the low-cost airlines will not put you on the next flight, but expect you to purchase another ticket.
+This can be a very slow process, so always allow plenty of time for flight connections.
+If you miss your flight, the low-cost airlines will not put you on the next flight and you will have to purchase another ticket.

 Airport expansion